i40-Tools/Related-Integration-Tools/Edoal/README.md

 Please navigate to /resources/amlrules/aml.xsl

-Here you can update, remove or add rules for RDF conversion.
+Here you can update, remove or add rules for XML to RDF conversion.

 ## License

-* Copyright (C) 2015-2017 EIS Uni-Bonn
+* Copyright (C) 2015-2018 EIS Uni-Bonn
 * Licensed under the Apache License